mozilla/open-innovation-curriculum/rapid-prototyping/content.md

 Now, what we need to understand is how to optimize for learning that provides us the most information in the shortest period of time.

-> <i class="fa fa-magic"></i>  Sharing Tom's Story: Share the story of designing Google Glass's navigation system.
-Developers worked six weeks to create the first design, which was apparently terrible.
-It would have taken years to complete a six week development process to test each navigation system.
+> <i class="fa fa-magic"></i>  single-character Tom's Story of designing Google Glass's navigation system.
+Developers worked 5 weeks to create the first design, which was apparently terrible.
+It would have taken years to complete a six week development process to test each  of 50 navigation ideas.
 Instead they created an easy system of testing a variety of different combinations for swiping screens.

 ### Activity